--datahandlers When a service uses SOAP w/ attachments as its

-payload format, generate code that uses

-javax..activation.DataHandler instead of the standard Java classes specified in the JAX-RPC specification.

--merge Merge any user changes into the generated code.

--deployable Generate a deployment descriptor to deploy the generated plug-in into an Artix container.
-For more information see Deploying and Managing Artix Solutions. -nexclude namespace[=package] Instructs the code generator to skip the specified XMLSchema namespace when generating code.
-You can optionally specify a package name to use for the types that are not generated. -ninclude namespace[=package] Instructs the code generator to generate code for the specified XMLSchema namespace.
-You can optionally specify a package name to use for the types in the specified namespace. -ser Specifies that the generated classes for the types defined in a contract should be serializable. -L file Specifies the location of your Artix license file.
-The default behavior is to check $\label{eq:total_def} \begin{tabular}{ll} $\tt IT_PRODUCT_DIR\etc\license.txt. \end{tabular}$ -q Specifies that the tool runs in quiet mode.
-No output will be shown on the console.
-This includes error messages. -h Specifies that the tool will display a usage message. -V Specifies that the tool runs in verbose mode.
+-datahandlers When a service uses SOAP w/ attachments as its payload format, generate code that uses javaxactivation.DataHandler instead of the standard Java classes specified in the JAX-RPC specification. -merge Merge any user changes into the generated code. -deployable Generate a deployment descriptor to deploy the generated plug-in into an Artix container.
+For more information see Deploying and Managing Artix Solutions.
+Instructs the code generator to skip the specified XMLSchema namespace when generating code.
+You can optionally specify a package name to use for the types that are not generated.
+Instructs the code generator to generate code for the specified XMLSchema namespace.
+You can optionally specify a package name to use for the types in the specified namespace. -ser Specifies that the generated classes for the types defined in a contract should be serializable. -stub Specifies that the tool will generate the stub code for a client and a server. -L file Specifies the location of your Artix license file.
+The default behavior is to check IT_PRODUCT_DIR\etc\license.txt. -quiet Specifies that the tool runs in quiet mode. -verbose Specifies that the tool runs in verbose mode. -h Displays the tool's usage statement. -v Displays the tool's version.